MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 Now that we have some idea of what a virtual environment is, let's create one! <br>

-<h2> <a name="Create a virtual environment."> Create a virtual environment. </a> </h2>
+<h2> <a name="Create a virtual environment using virtualenv."> Create a virtual environment using virtualenv. </a> </h2>

 To get ourselves a nice virtual environment, we have to take several steps.

 These will be outlined in the remainder of this post.
 Please note that the instructions have been written for Windows (in my case Win 10 Pro).
 But the whole process is very similar on Linux.

 Here we go . . .

-<h3> Install one or more Python versions. </h3>
+<h3> <a name="Install one or more Python versions."> Install one or more Python versions. </a> </h3>

 You might have a need to develop, run and test your project code against multiple Python versions.
 Maybe you need to support multiple Python versions.
 Maybe your project directly or indirectly depends on a specific, older Python version, while others do not.
 Or some of your projects depend on external libraries that need some specific (for instance older) Python version.